-Almond oil has a distinct flavor that makes a great addition to Asian dishes.
+Almond oil has a distinct flavor that makes a great addition to Asian dishes, especially dishes with Chinese origins.
 It has a high smoke point which means this oil is well suited for frying and frying recipes.

 If sesame oil in your dish is to add fat to the dishes, you can use clarified butter instead.
-Although it does not have the signature flavor of sesame oil, you can add butter at the end of the cooking process to increase the greasy taste and flavor it.
-Butter is high in saturated fat, which, if consumed in excess, can be harmful to health.
+Although it does not have the signature flavor of sesame oil, you can add butter at the end of the cooking process to increase the greasy taste and flavor.

 Flaxseed oil has a pretty similar flavor to sesame oil, and it has a low smoke point, so instead of cooking, it should be used for salads, sauces, and sauces.